open-telemetry/semantic-conventions/docs/database/database-metrics.md

 **[11]:** If using a port other than the default port for this DBMS and if `server.address` is set.

 **[12]:** `db.query.summary` provides static summary of the query text.
 It describes a class of database queries and is useful as a grouping key, especially when analyzing telemetry for database calls involving complex queries.
 Summary may be available to the instrumentation through SQL comment, instrumentation hooks, or other means.
-If it is not available, instrumentation that support query parsing SHOULD create a summary following [Generating query summary](../../docs/database/database-spans.md#generating-a-summary-of-the-quey-text) section.
+If it is not available, instrumentations that support query parsing SHOULD generate a summary following [Generating query summary](../../docs/database/database-spans.md#generating-a-summary-of-the-quey-text) section.
 This attribute has stability level RELEASE CANDIDATE.

 **[13]:** if readily available or if instrumentation supports query summarization.